Former Penn State president on trial for alleged Sandusky cover-up

 The space between trials

-Five years ago, attorneys for the three administrators wanted as much space as possible between Sandusky's trial and that of Curley, Schultz and Spanier.
+Five years ago, attorneys for the three administrators wanted as much space as possible between Sandusky's trial and that of their clients.
 They wanted to see if public opinion would change in their favor, or die down altogether.
 Inside Pennsylvania, not much has changed.
 There is still a great divide over how to treat Paterno's legacy.
 And there are still weekly headlines in the local papers about the Sandusky case.

-Along the way, attorneys for Spanier, Curley and Schultz had successfully beaten back perjury, conspiracy and obstruction charges after arguing that Penn State's legal counsel, Cynthia Baldwin, represented them when they testified before the grand jury.
-In fact, Baldwin was the in-house counsel for the university, not for the men individually.
+Along the way, attorneys for Spanier, Curley and Schultz had successfully beaten back perjury, conspiracy and obstruction charges after arguing that Penn State's legal counsel, Cynthia Baldwin, had misrepresented herself to them when they testified before the grand jury.
+The administrators, attorneys said, thought Baldwin was there on their behalf.
+In fact, she was representing the university, not the men individually.

 Then, Baldwin turned on them, becoming a witness for the prosecution in the cover-up case.
 Faced with having to either admit that she broke lawyer-client confidentiality, or that she misrepresented herself to Curley and Schultz when she went with them as counsel to the secret grand jury proceedings, Baldwin chose to admit to the latter -- although she was not charged in connection with that admission.